Gordon K. Lewis

 Revolution

-This then is the time frame, or temporal sequence in which the area must be seen to be best understood as a doorway to the European conquest of the twin Americas and the mediterranean sea of the new world.
+This huge change, then is the time frame, or temporal sequence in which the area must be seen to be best understood as a doorway to the European conquest of the twin Americas and the Mediterranean sea of the new world.

-The Caribbean was the crucible of European, Renaissance and Enlightenment ideas in the harsh light of ecological conquest and human bondage; an ultimate mixing ground, testing place, staging area and recurrent illusion of what we may become.
+The Caribbean was the crucible of European, Renaissance and Enlightenment ideas transformed in the harsh light of ecological conquest and human bondage; here in the gateway to the Americas, we re-discover an ultimate mixing ground, where cultural fusion happened from European, Asian, African and Amerindian lineages.
+They fused and fought on this testing ground for democratic values, creating a staging area for invasion, and co - creating places that remind us of the recurrent illusion of what we were and what we may become by forgetting the past.